aspose-html/aspose-html-reference-tutorials/html/english/java/advanced-usage/dom-mutation-observer-observing-node-additions/_index.md

 You can obtain Aspose.HTML for Java from the download page [here](https://releases.aspose.com/html/java/).

+## How to create HTML document Java with Aspose.HTML
+Before we can observe anything, we need a document instance.
+The `HTMLDocument` class represents the in‑memory DOM that we will manipulate and monitor.

 ## Import Packages
 First, import the classes you’ll need.
 This also creates an empty HTML document that we’ll later populate.